Government subsidised place guide

 - determine your eligibility for a VET Student Loan.

 It may take up to 24 hours after you receive your enrolment email for you to be able to log in and start the LLN.
 If you can't log in straight away, continue with Steps 3 - 6 and return to it later.
+If you still can’t login after 24 hours, contact RMIT Connect for help.

 How to complete the LLN